K3NK3/ComfyUI-K3NKImageGrab/README.md

 ## Tips & Best Practices

 ### For SVI Workflows
-- Use `.latent` files saved from WanVideoEncode for best compatibility
+- Use `.latent` files saved from WanVideoWrapper Encode for best compatibility
 - Set `anchor_from_start=False` and `anchor_frame_index=0` to continue from where you left off
 - Use `max_batch_frames=4-8` for optimal SVI performance (1-2 frame groups)
 - Ensure consistent dimensions across all loaded files